 MCSC is the lead agency for DCGS-MC development as the Department of the Navy's systems command for Marine Corps ground weapon and information technology systems.
 It is also the Marine Corps commandant's agent for acquisition and sustainment of warfighting systems and equipment.

-The Air Force, Army and Navy are further along in their respective DCGS programs, according to Ritchie, while the Marine Corps has opted to take a more measured approach in development, capitalizing on lessons learned from the other services.
+The Air Force, Army and Navy are further along in their respective DCGS programs, according to Ritchie, while the Marine Corps has taken a more measured approach in development, capitalizing on lessons learned from the other services.
 The result is an expected quick leap from development to full operational capability.

 "The DCGS requirement evolved over time in the last decade," said Capt.
 David Ryan, a Marine intelligence officer and the DCGS-MC project officer at MCSC.
 "The Marine Corps program entered the engineering and manufacturing development phase in the fall of 2011, and we expect to achieve full operational capability in the fall of 2014."